 A “blood connection” network for the community

 The organization grew as the need for blood donations increased.
+When service was initiated for hospitals in Georgia, the name of the organization was changed to Carolina-Georgia Blood Center in 1981.
 On March 3, 1983, a ground-breaking ceremony was held for a one-story, 14,280 square foot blood center building.
-In 1984, The Blood Connection officially moved to 515 Grove Road.
+The center officially moved to 515 Grove Road in 1984.
 This housed not only a donation center but also the processing facilities.

 But donation services needed to be more accessible to the community.
 In 1985, a former doctor’s office was purchased across the street from Self Regional Hospital in Greenwood.
 After renovations, the office became a blood donation center for the Greenwood community.
-In 2003, construction was completed for a blood donation center in Seneca, followed by a blood donation center in Easley.
+The organization officially changed its name to mission-oriented name we know today, The Blood Connection, in 2000.
+Three years later, construction was completed for a blood donation center in Seneca, followed by a blood donation center in Easley.

 Over time, The Blood Connection outgrew its headquarters at the Greenville Hospital site.
 Construction of a new headquarters and biologics processing center was started in 2005.
 Construction of the building was completed in late 2006, and it was fully occupied by 2007.
 Plans for a new Greenville area donation center began in 2008 with construction and grand opening in March of 2010.